Ethics Committee

 - Communication among investigators is facilitated

 As set forth in the G-CTInsurance-MWI, the G-CTAProcsVacBiol, the G-CTARevVacBiol, and the G-COMREC, the sponsor or the investigator(s) are responsible for providing insurance coverage for any unforeseen injury to research participants.
 Before a clinical trial begins, the sponsor should also provide insurance or indemnify the investigator and the institution against claims arising from malpractice or negligence.
-See the G-CTInsurance-MWI, the G-CTAProcsVacBiol, the G-CTARevVacBiol, and the G-COMREC for detailed information when insurance is required.
+See the G-CTInsurance-MWI, the G-CTAProcsVacBiol, the G-CTARevVacBiol, and the G-COMREC for detailed information on when insurance is required.

 As per the G-CTInsurance-MWI, the sponsor or the investigator(s) must provide the participants with a no-fault insurance policy and certificate for the duration of the trial, and for five (5) years following the trial’s completion.
 “No-fault” is defined as insurance for which proof of negligence or other wrongful conduct need not be established.
 However, the causal connection between the trial and harm, bodily injury, or death must be proven to trigger the obligation to make a compensation payment.
 The National Health Sciences Research Committee (NHSRC), the College of Medicine Research and Ethics Committee (COMREC), or the Pharmacy and Medicines Regulatory Authority (PMRA)'s Clinical Trial Review Committee are responsible for determining which clinical trials fall within the scope of this requirement.